hapax/hapax.github.io/assets/visual-qft.md

 picture.
 Without factorization, we imagine the indices $s \in [d]$ arranged in a single column of length $d$, and read downwards.
-When we factorize, we rearrange this column into a $b \times a$ grid, and read like English, left-to-right and down.
+When we factorize, we rearrange this column into a $b \times a$ grid or *index matrix*, and read like English, left-to-right and down:

 <figure>
     <div style="text-align:center"><img src